 - a family doctor or nurse practitioner

-- provincial medical coverage (BC MSP) in order to see and MD/NP and for lab tests to monitor safety and effectiveness
+- provincial medical coverage (e.g. BC MSP) in order to see and MD/NP and for lab tests to monitor safety and effectiveness

 - a valid passport

-- a way to get to Point Roberts, WA, USA (a driver’s license or a friend with a license/passport/car) (public transit instructions added here!)
+- transportation to a USA-border parcel service, such as a car and driver’s license or a friend with a license/passport/car. (public transit instructions for Point Roberts, WA, added here!)

 - no criminal record that would prevent entry to the USA

 Even though you are buying the medication from abroad, you still need a valid prescription to order it online and to import it to Canada.
 More importantly, PrEP still needs to be diligently monitored for safety and effectiveness, regardless of where the prescription is filled.
 You must be monitored with blood/urine tests every three months for rare but known adverse events including kidney problems, bone density loss, HIV seroconversion and drug resistance.

 If you do not have a family physician or nurse practitioner